A homological approach to pseudoisotopy theory. I: Preliminaries

 It follows from \cref{lem:simplicialaction} that the canonical sequence of semi-simplicial spaces realises to a quasi-fibration, because $\Bun_A(\xi,\theta^*\gamma_d;\ell_0)_\bullet$ and $\hAut_A(\xi,C)_\bullet$ admit degeneracies since they satisfy the Kan property (they agree with the singular complex of a space, see \cref{sect:unstablebundlemaps}) and the action is by equivalences as $\hAut_A(\xi,C)_\bullet$ is group-like.
-The same argument applies to the stable analogue of this sequence involving \eqref{equ:tangentialhAut} and, using \cref{cor:tangentialiskan}, also to its variants involving tangential and or block bundle maps.
-By definition of the universal bundle, the semi-simplicial set $\Bun_A(\xi,\theta^*\gamma_d;\ell_0)_\bullet$ is contractible in the universal case $\theta=\id$, so the second map in \eqref{equ:bundfibreseqeunce} is an equivalence for this particular choice of $\theta$.
-The analogous statement holds in the stable case as well and, as a consequence of Lemmas~\ref{lem:blockisnonblock} and~\ref{lem:tangentialisequ}, also for the tangential and or block variants.
+The same argument applies to the stable analogue of this sequence involving \eqref{equ:tangentialhAut} and, using \cref{cor:tangentialiskan} (assuming that $X$ is a finite complex), also to its variants involving tangential and or block bundle maps.
+By definition of the universal bundle, the semi-simplicial set $\Bun_A(\xi,\theta^*\gamma_d;\ell_0)_\bullet$ is contractible in the case $\theta=\id$, so the second map in \eqref{equ:bundfibreseqeunce} is an equivalence for this particular choice of $\theta$.
+The analogous statement holds in the stable case as well and, as a result of Lemmas~\ref{lem:blockisnonblock} and~\ref{lem:tangentialisequ}, also for the tangential and or block variants.